Volunteer with Oregon Adaptive Sports

 Volunteers are the heart and core of Oregon Adaptive Sports.
 We welcome enthusiastic and dedicated volunteers age 18 and up to join our team.
 There is no minimum time commitment to volunteer aside from initial orientation and training and we are seeking volunteers for programming as well as administrative roles.
 All volunteers are may be subject to a background screening.

-STEP 2: Review OAS Volunteer Manual
+STEP 2: Review OAS Volunteer Readings

-To ensure that volunteering with OAS is a good fit for you, please review the OAS Volunteer Manual for general policies, guidelines, and disability etiquette.
+To ensure that volunteering with OAS is a good fit for you, please review the OAS Volunteer Manual for general policies, guidelines, expectations, and disability etiquette.

 STEP 3: Create an Account!